 I LOVE helping customers! and talking about chicken care!

-But: sometimes customers come to Blue Star Ranch to "look" at chickens with their family, then bring out lists of questions and photos for help that takes 30 minutes!
+But: sometimes non-buying "shoppers", (not customers) come to Blue Star Ranch to "look" at chickens with their families, then bring out lists of questions and photos of their current coop or chicken problems for help and advice that can take up to 30 minutes! and then"eggspect" me to spend time for free while diagnosing their problems as they are "looking" at chickens.

 Blue Star Ranch Support is a fee-based service that starts at $25 - OR you can pay a local veterinarian around $300 for the same service.